-The excess of the purchase price over the fair value of net assets acquired of \$43.6 million was preliminarily recorded as goodwill in the consolidated balance sheet and allocated to the reporting segments as follows:
+The excess of the purchase price over the fair value of net assets acquired of \$36.6 million was recorded as goodwill in the consolidated balance sheet and allocated to the Food Distribution segment.
+The goodwill recognized is attributable primarily to expected synergies and the assembled workforce of Nash-Finch.
+No goodwill is expected to be deductible for tax purposes.